Belarus–European Union border crisis: 2021

 Migrants who wanted to illegally cross the EU border into Poland used violence on several occasions, according to videos published by Polish Border Guard.

 On 9 September 2021, the Polish Border Guard published a video of Belarusian military vehicles transporting migrants and instructing them on the Belarusian side of the border.

-On 8 October, Polish authorities published a video with Belarusian border guards helping the migrants cross the border.
+On 8 October, Polish authorities published a video with Belarusian border guards assisting the migrants cross the border.
 On the same day, the Polish military reported shooting (presumably with blank cartridges) occurring from the Belarusian side.

 On 25 October, Polish media reported about a clash between the Polish soldiers and about 60–70 migrants near the village of Usnarz Górny.
 Two Polish soldiers were injured by branches and stones, and unidentified people attempted to break a razor wire on the border.

 On the night between 1 and 2 November, some unidentified uniformed men entered a few hundred meters into the Polish territory and subsequently fled back to Belarus, which made the Polish ministry of foreign affairs to summon the Belarusian chargé d'affaires.

 On 8 November, a big crowd of several hundred illegal migrants, escorted by the Belarusian military (presumably Belarusian siloviki), tried to break through the Belarus–Poland border near Bruzgi, Grodno Region.
 The Polish border guards were expecting the column to arrive since the weekend preceding the attempted breakthrough, while the first reports about the big column of migrants heading to the Bruzgi-Kuźnica border crossing appeared in the morning that day.
 According to reform.by, the majority of migrants in this group were Iraqi Kurds, who organized and gathered via social media.
 Belarusian authorities did not allow migrants to go to the neutral zone via the border crossing, but forwarded them to the neutral zone through the nearby forest.
 Both sides published videos showing attempts to cut the barbed wire with wire cutters and scissors, provided by the Belarusian military, or to destroy it with logs.
 The migrants threw stones at Polish border guards, who used tear gas in response.
 Some 21,000 soldiers, border guards and policemen were concentrated in the area.
 According to The Guardian and Associated Press, the standoff was an attempt to increase pressure on Poland and the European Union by Lukashenko.
 The atmosphere calmed down the following day.